vitorcirilo3/datascience_project_recipe/README.md

 │   ├── config.yaml       <- the file that you need modify
 ```

-Access the docker container and modify the config.yaml with the information of your project
+Access the docker container and modify the config.yaml with your project information
 ```
 default_context:
     author_name: "author_name"